Last Updated: August 4th, 2023

 One more strategic way to handle insurance costs is to look at both ‘exam’ and ‘no exam’ policies.
 The traditional life insurance policy will require a medical exam, where a nurse or other medical professional comes to your home and does a series of tests.
 Many of these tests measure basic vitals.

 Above all, it helps to utilize a qualified insurance broker to scan the market for you.
 With the above chart, you saw three different alternatives for policies from different carriers.
-But there are a long list of carriers that will cover elderly customers.
-That’s why it pays to get an insurance broker to find all of those options for you.
+But there is a long list of carriers that will cover elderly customers.

 To get our professional and free help, all you have to do is use the contact form or use give us a call.